Multivariate Bayesian dynamic modeling for causal prediction

-Figure~\ref{fig:wave2_store_results} replicates the store level inferences on percent revenue lift in response to the intervention, corresponding to results in Wave 1 analysis shown in Figure~\ref{fig:wave1_store_results}.
+{\bf Store-Level Results.} Figure~\ref{fig:wave2_store_results} shows store level inferences on revenue lift, corresponding to Wave 1 results in Figure~\ref{fig:wave1_store_results}.
 Due to the greater concentration of BMA probabilities, we show results for the highest probability model in each region.
 Effects are the most consistent in the Dallas region and have significant variability in the Mid-Atlantic region.
 Several Mid-Atlantic stores have apparently quite large effects, in the 5--15\% revenue lift range for some stores including the two largest stores in the region.